-The Code Blue Campaign aims to end impunity for sexual abuse by UN peacekeeping personnel.
+The Code Blue Campaign aims to end impunity for sexual abuse by UN personnel.

-The Campaign’s approach is rooted in a steadfast belief in multilateralism and the importance of peacekeeping to help fragile societies emerge from conflict.
+The Campaign’s approach is rooted in a feminist perspective, a steadfast belief in multilateralism, and a commitment to ensuring that the UN Organization created by Member States to carry out their collective will fulfills that mandate according to the UN’s founding principles.
 The Campaign affirms that the UN can and should be the ‘gold standard,’ leading the way on protecting civilians and addressing abuses wherever they occur.